Services for Schools

 This montage presents short excerpts recorded at schools of solo VCE Unit 1-4 students.
 Some were made at the school and some in the studio.
-Although students can and do make recordings of themselves, there are so many compelling reasons to record professionally.
-In the studio, we can record complete takes or work in the way we would normally produce a finished tack. ie: record in segments if needed, or replace parts where mistakes were made so that the student takes home a recording that they are proud to show to family and friends.
-As with all professional recording, microphone choice and placement is vital in order to produce an accurate and natural reproduction of the instrument's tone.
+Although students can and do make recordings of themselves, there are many compelling reasons to record professionally.
+In the studio, we can record complete takes or work in the way we would typically produce a finished tack.
+Ie, record in segments if needed, or replace parts where mistakes were made so that the student takes home a recording that they are proud to show to family and friends.
+As with all professional recording, microphone choice and placement is vital to produce an accurate and natural reproduction of the instrument's tone.

 "Last week I took my two woodwind ensembles to Soggy Dog studios to be recorded.
 This was their first experience in recording.
 I was very impressed with the proficient yet relaxed atmosphere for the players.

 The recording studio's set up was top class with the best equipment to help produce a fine CD.

 Nothing was too much trouble to explain, go over, or re-record when necessary.
 The students were able to play their music with confidence knowing that in such a comfortable setting there was no need to feel insecure.
 This enabled them to really enjoy the experience and gain valuable insight to preparing for future recording sessions.

 The efficiency by Steve and the first-class recording equipment and environment meant that every minute was productive resulting in great value both financially and finished product.